-Acclaimed as “an outstanding singer with a very well produced leading tenor voice (Süddeutscher Zeitung, München)”, Jeffrey Fahnestock has performed a wide range of repertoire across the United States, Great Britain, and Germany.
+Prof. Jeffrey Fahnestock, acclaimed as “an outstanding singer with a very well produced leading tenor voice (Süddeutscher Zeitung, München),” has performed a wide range of repertoire across the United States, Great Britain, and Germany.
 He sings most of the standard oratorio literature for lyric tenor (Handel’s Messiah, Mendelssohn’s Elijah, Haydn’s Die Schöpfung, Monteverdi’s Vespers, Bach’s passions and cantatas, etc.).
-As an operatic soloist, Mr. Fahnestock has performed works by Mozart, Britten, Cavalli, Bononcini, Donizetti, Verdi, and Massenet.
+As an operatic soloist, Fahnestock has performed works by Mozart, Britten, Cavalli, Bononcini, Donizetti, Verdi, and Massenet.

-Currently on the faculties at Susquehanna University and Gettysburg College, Mr. Fahnestock teaches applied voice, vocal literature and lyric diction.
+Currently on the faculties at Gettysburg College and Susquehanna University, Fahnestock teaches applied voice, vocal literature, and lyric diction.
 He is also the co-director of Susquehanna University’s GO-Japan (Global Opportunities) Program, a chamber music residency at Niigata University and travel to Sado Island and Tokyo.
 He has recorded for Albany and Guild, and been a featured soloist on radio and television broadcasts in the United States.